khiav223577/atomically/README.md

 `atomically` is a Ruby Gem for you to write atomic query with ease.

+All methods are defined in `Atomically::QueryService` instead of defining in `ActiveRecord` directly, in order not to pollute the model instance.

 Supports Rails 3.2, 4.2, 5.0, 5.1, 5.2.

 ## Table of contents